-Adam hosts the science and technology series Science Cafe every Tuesday at 7 PM, and is back on air on Saturday nights at 10 PM for his weekly new Welsh music show.
+Adam hosts science & technology series Science Cafe every Tuesday at 6.30 PM, and is back on air on Saturday nights at 10 for his weekly new Welsh music show.

 Adam was born in 1971 and grew up in Nannerch, Flintshire.
 He learnt to play the Deer Hunter theme on the guitar at Glan Llyn in Bala with an ambition to be a professional classical guitarist.